williamchan/EgraphsServers/modules/toybox/README.md

 # Egraphs ToyBox Module

 ToyBox provides a simple way to lock down Play 2.0 applications.
 It is for making an application private -- requiring log in to access.
 It is not for handling normal user authentication.

-ToyBox is the bouncer to the party that is your Play application that is most likely in beta or for internal use.
+ToyBox is the bouncer to the party that is your Play application, which is most likely in beta or for internal use.

 ## Use:

 To use ToyBox in an application:
+1. Add Build dependency on ToyBoxBuild.main

-1. Make sure the `Global` object of your project, if it exists, is in a package
+2. Make sure the `Global` object of your project, if it exists, is in a package

-2. Mix ToyBox into your `Global` object.
+3. Mix ToyBox into your `Global` object.
 (Make sure to call `super.onRouteRequest` from your implementation of `onRouteRequest` if it's been overridden.)

-3. Add routes to your `Global.getLogin` and `Global.postLogin`
+4. Add routes to your `Global.getLogin` and `Global.postLogin`

-4. Add abstract members of ToyBox to your `Global` object
+5. Add abstract members of ToyBox to your `Global` object

-5. Configure through `application.conf` (see `ToyBoxBase.scala` for details) with the following keys within the toybox sub-configuration (e.g. toybox.[some key]=[some value]):
+6. Configure through `application.conf` (see `ToyBoxBase.scala` for details) with the following keys within the toybox sub-configuration (e.g. toybox.[some key]=[some value]):
   * `username` -- username credential for login; defaults to the empty string
   * `password` -- password credential for login; required
   * `is-private` -- boolean flag for application privacy; defaults to private (true)